trueforge-org/containers/.github/README.md

 3. The applicaitons cannot reasonably be made to fit the **Mission Statement**

 **Note**: Deprecated containers will be announced with a release and remain available in the registry for as long as reasonably possible

+## Difference with Home-Operations

+Some might ask how our repository differs from [home-operations]https://github.com/home-operations), which we forked and follow.
+Our repository goals differ in the following areas:

+- We aim to include any containers, even if a good upstream is available.
+Comparable with [linuxserver.io](https://www.linuxserver.io/)

+- We keep applications even if an application is deprecated, as long as it keeps building.
+This ensures some updates to dependencies.

+- We also host containers specifically designed for our community projects, such as [TrueCharts](https://truecharts.org)

+Which repository should I follow?
+Whichever rocks your boat!

 ## Credits